martenframework/marten/docs/docs/handlers-and-http/reference/generic-handlers.md

 end
 ```

-The model class used to retrieve the record can be configured through the use of the [`#model`](pathname:///api/dev/Marten/Handlers/RecordDetail.html#model%3ADB%3A%3AModel.class%3F-class-method) class method.
+The model class used to retrieve the record can be configured through the use of the [`#model`](pathname:///api/dev/Marten/Handlers/RecordRetrieving.html#model(model_klass)-macro) macro.
 By default, a [`Marten::Handlers::RecordDetail`](pathname:///api/dev/Marten/Handlers/RecordDetail.html) subclass will always retrieve model records by looking for a `pk` route parameter: this parameter is assumed to contain the value of the primary key field associated with the record that should be rendered.
 If you need to use a different route parameter name, you can also specify a different one through the use of the [`#lookup_param`](pathname:///api/dev/Marten/Handlers/RecordRetrieving/ClassMethods.html#lookup_param(lookup_param%3AString|Symbol)-instance-method) class method.
 Finally, the model field that is used to get the model record (defaulting to `pk`) can also be configured by leveraging the [`#lookup_param`](pathname:///api/dev/Marten/Handlers/RecordRetrieving/ClassMethods.html#lookup_param(lookup_param%3AString|Symbol)-instance-method) class method.

 The [`#template_name`](pathname:///api/dev/Marten/Handlers/Rendering/ClassMethods.html#template_name(template_name%3AString%3F)-instance-method) class method allows defining the name of the template to use to render the considered model record.
 By default, the model record is associated with a `record` key in the template context, but this can also be configured by using the [`record_context_name`](pathname:///api/dev/Marten/Handlers/RecordDetail.html#record_context_name(name%3AString|Symbol)-class-method) class method.